-132 Thus, for the property Lopé-Okanda in Gabon, the on-site mission carried out in the framework of the External Audit noted that the management plan defined for 2006-2011 had not been implemented and that no Management Committee existed.
+Thus, for the property Lopé-Okanda in Gabon, the on-site mission carried out in the framework of the External Audit noted that the management plan defined for 2006-2011 had not been implemented and that no Management Committee existed.
 Illegal forestry exploitation continued, as well as the devlopment of clandestine gold washing.
 Illegal practices are not the only causes: an aerial has been installed by GabonTelecom at the summit of Mount Brazza and the Ministry of Water and Forests envisages the exploitation of a quarry within the property.

+property.

-133 The on-site mission to Uruguay noted that the Old Town of Colonia inscribed in 1985 has greatly deteriorated due to the lack of a management plan and that national regulations, in the absence of a Ministry of Culture, are not taken into consideration by construction decisions delivered locally.
+The on-site mission to Uruguay noted that the Old Town of Colonia inscribed in 1985 has greatly deteriorated due to the lack of a management plan and that national regulations, in the absence of a Ministry of Culture, are not taken into consideration by construction decisions delivered locally.
 Vehicle traffic and tourist infrastructures are not regulated.
 The Bay of Colonia has a rich biodiversity and is inscribed on the tentative list, but it is undergoing strong pressure from human activity and degraded by anarchical constructions in the absence of town planning and protection regulations.
-134 Financed by extrabudgetary sources, notably the United Nations Foundation, Netherlands Fund and the